juicedata/juicefs/docs/en/introduction/comparison/juicefs_vs_alluxio.md

 # JuiceFS vs. Alluxio

 [Alluxio](https://www.alluxio.io) (/əˈlʌksio/) is a data access layer in the big data and machine learning ecosystem.
-It was a research project "Tachyon" initially created in 2013 as the Ph.D. thesis of the creator of the [AMPLab](https://en.wikipedia.org/wiki/AMPLab) in the University of California Berkeley.
+Initially as research project "Tachyon", it was created at the University of California, Berkeley's [AMPLab](https://en.wikipedia.org/wiki/AMPLab) as creator's Ph.D. thesis in 2013.
 Alluxio was open sourced in 2014.

 The following table shows the differences of main features between Alluxio and JuiceFS.